wisp-forest/docs/docs/accessories/developer/api_fundamentals.md

 This is useful for dynamic accessory types that may have multiple iterations that would make it difficult to use a Item Tag without possible issues.

 !!! info "Entity Based Predicate"
     With the release of 1.2.0, `EntityBasedPredicate` exists as a way to have entity context when evaluating if a given Accessory should be equipped within a given slot.
-It is recommend that this is used only if needed as it may be difficult to evaluate for things like crafting where the target entity may differ.
+It is recommend that this is used only if needed, as it can be difficult to evaluate for cases like crafting where the target entity may differ.

 ### Accessing The Capability